carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

 Great, now you will need to figure out how to combine the two together.

-Here's what you have to do:
+Below are exercises that help you figure out how to combine things.

 # Exercises:

-1. Write some code that gets all of the assignments from a particular class.
+1. Write some code that gets a list all of the assignments from a particular class.

 **HINT:** To do this you will need to learn how to use the `canvasapi` Python library that you installed.
-Specifically, you will need to use this link: [`canvasapi` documentation](https://canvasapi.readthedocs.io/en/latest/)
+Specifically, you will need to use this link: [`canvasapi` examples](https://canvasapi.readthedocs.io/en/latest/examples.html).
+Scroll around and see if you can find something you'll use.

-2. Write code that finds the due date of each assignment.
+2. After completing exercise 1, write code that finds the due date of each assignment.

 **HINT:** Check to see if there's a function that's in the `canvasapi` library that helps you with this.

+**HINT:** Print the result of the `dir` function on an `assignment` (e.g., `print(dir(assignment))` after you've made a variable called `assignment` that stores one particular object to see all the available functions that you can use.
+There is something in here that is probably what you want.

 3. Write a program that texts you a few days ahead of time of an assignment being due using what you learned from above.